Pranjalya/Pranjalya/README.md

 - 💬 Ask me about anything.
 Either in AI field or beyond.
 I love answering questions.
 - 📫 How to reach me: Any of the platform above.
 I will be available. :smile: But, if you love gmail : _pranjalyatiwari10@gmail.com_
 - ⚡ Fun fact: I am an alien :alien:
-- :heart: What do I love: Astronomy, Astrophysics and Cosmmology :stars:
+- :heart: What do I love: Astronomy, Astrophysics, Cosmology, Writing :stars:
 - :scroll: My Portfolio: ![Pranjalya Tiwari](https://pranjalyatiwari.kaissa.in)

 <br/>